Using Monotonicity Restrictions to Identify Models with Partially Latent Covariates: Team Production Functions

-Our first application focuses on the industrial organization of pharmacies.
-This industry has undergone a dramatic change over the past decades.
-An industry that used to be primarily dominated by local independent pharmacies has been transformed by the entry of large chains that operate in multiple markets.
 An important question is the extent to which this transformation has been driven by technological change that has benefited large chains over smaller independently operated pharmacies.
 If this is in fact the case, these technological changes may help to explain why this profession has become so popular with females \citep{goldin2016most}.

 The main data set that we use is the National Pharmacist Workforce Survey of 2000 which is collected by Midwestern Pharmacy Research.
 The data comes from a cross-sectional survey answered by randomly selected individual pharmacists with active licenses.
 The data set is composed of two types of information: information about pharmacists and information about the pharmacy each pharmacist works at.